Fedalto/ideas/README.md

  * `Put in New Folder` asks the user for a folder name and puts the selected files into this folder.
 The user does not have to create a new folder and manually move the files across. ([existing as Files 2 Folder](http://skwire.dcmembers.com/fp/?page=files-2-folder))
  * `Pull out of Folder` move the files in a folder out of the directory
- * `Copy Path` I shouldn't need to open a properties dialogue to copy the path from or construct the path myself.
+ * `Copy Path` I shouldn't need to open a properties dialog to copy the path from or construct the path myself.
  * `Storage Usage` right click and view disk usage of the file in relative to everything else on the storage device
  * `Outsource` move the storage of the file elswhere but keep a link to the file here
  * `Compress`, `Convert`